luckasbaldit/luckasbaldit/README.md

 - 👋 Hi, I’m @luckasbaldit
 - 👀 I’m interested in aprender mais sobre back-end e front-ed
 - 🌱 I’m currently learning curso de programação orientada a objeto c# com visual studio
-- 💞️ I’m looking to collaborate on my room
+- 💞️ I’m looking to collaborate on in any area that could serve as a learning base for me

 <!---